adrsch/CourierNeu/README.md

 # Courier Neu
-This just makes a couple changes for use in my game.
+This just makes changes for use in my game.
 They're a bit ugly.
 I don't recommend this to anyone.

-Modified characters:
-- 1

 # Courier Prime